 Commercials (Art, Fame, and Money)

-ART: Commercials in the modern VO world require proper acting chops, and what’s hot is constantly shifting with consumer tastes.
-This gives talent the opportunity to constantly hone their craft and learn new techniques, and commercial VO lets the voice actor play, with ad-libbing and getting playfully lost in the copy encouraged.
+ART: Commercials in the modern VO world require good acting chops, and what’s hot is constantly shifting with consumer tastes.
+This allows talent to constantly hone their craft and learn new techniques, and commercial VO lets the voice actor play, with ad-libbing and getting playfully lost in the copy encouraged.

 FAME: While most commercial VO actors don’t become famous for their work, opportunities do come along to voice an iconic campaign or character, and the actors who book those roles do often achieve some level of name recognition within the industry, and sometimes even in pop culture.

-FAME: Today’s most recognized voice actors, (with a few exceptions,) are animation actors.
-These roles are prized for their visibility and career-defining nature, and are sought after by most VOs who are in it for the recognition.
+FAME: Today’s most recognized voice actors (with a few exceptions) are animation actors.
+These roles are prized for their visibility and career-defining nature and are sought after by most VOs in it for recognition.

 Corporate/Explainer/Industrial Narration (Money)

-ART: While Corporate Narration is not to be sneezed at in terms of talent, a good voice and solid reading ability will take you farther in this genre than they will in acting-heavy genres like Commercials and Animation.
-Ultimately, Corporate Narration lives within a fairly definable range, and once mastered is not a tremendous outlet for artistic exploration due to the dry nature of most of the content.
+ART: While Corporate Narration is not to be sneezed at in terms of talent, a good voice and solid reading ability will take you further in this genre than acting-heavy genres like Commercials and Animation.
+Ultimately, Corporate Narration lives within a reasonably definable range and, once mastered, is not a tremendous outlet for artistic exploration due to the dry nature of most of the content.

-MONEY: Corporate Narration is the blue collar lifeblood of many voiceover careers.
-Accounting for up to 50% of all actual VO jobs, this genre is no get rich quick enterprise, but with average rates between $300-$750 for what amounts to maybe twenty minutes of total work, and the possibility to negotiate limited-license buys, it can add up quickly.
-There are talent out there doing this work almost exclusively who are earning deep into six figures, and many more for whom it is a strong supplement.
+MONEY: Corporate Narration is the blue-collar lifeblood of many voiceover careers.
+Accounting for up to 50% of all actual VO jobs, this genre is no get-rich-quick enterprise.
+Still, with average rates between $300-$750 for what amounts to maybe twenty minutes of total work, and the possibility to negotiate limited-license buys, it can add up quickly.
+There is talent out there doing this work almost exclusively, earning deep into six figures, and many more for whom it is a strong supplement.

 E-Learning & Medical Narration (Art, Money)

 ART: As E-Learning evolves with the learning styles of younger generations, it is moving in a more interactive and character-driven direction.
 Gamified E-Learning is hot, and many of today’s instructional modules are based around voice talent who can bring acting chops to the table.
 While much of the work in this genre is still dry, serious, and polished in tone, good actors have a leg up here.
-Heavy legal scrutiny of copy means you may not be able to go off script and ad-lib much, however.
+Heavy legal scrutiny of copy means you may not be able to go off-script and ad-lib much.

 FAME: Like Corporate and Industrial Narration, E-Learning is highly anonymous work.
 This genre is not for those driven by recognition.

 MONEY: Like Corporate Narration, E-Learning is under-appreciated as a source of stable income.
 There is tons of this work out there, and not enough quality talent to do it.
 Moreover, E-Learning is highly lucrative.
 Top narrators can earn between $1,200 and $3,600 per finished hour of work.
-Like Corporate Narration, there are talent making a six figure living from E-Learning alone.
-There probably aren’t enough hours in the day to make millions annually in E-Learning, but you can do very well if you have the focus and endurance to handle volumes of copy every day.
+Like Corporate Narration, there is talent making a six-figure living from E-Learning alone.
+There probably aren’t enough hours to make millions annually in E-Learning, but you can do very well if you have the focus and endurance to handle volumes of copy every day.

 Videogames (Art, Fame)

 FAME: Today’s videogame actors are increasingly recognized in the gaming community, and many are becoming celebrities in their own right.
-Success in this field can lead to doors opening in animation and other genres, and can create opportunities to build a personal brand that offers the chance to become an icon.
+Success in this field can open doors in animation and other genres and create opportunities to build a personal brand that offers the chance to become an icon.

-MONEY: While top gaming actors often find financial success from the opportunities growing a following creates, pay for videogames is fairly lousy considering the time and vocal strain involved, as well as the piles of money game companies earn.
-Recent union negotiations failed to move the needle very far in the direction of fair compensation, so if you play in this field expect moderate financial returns at best until you become a household name.
+MONEY: While top gaming actors often find financial success from the opportunities growing a following creates, pay for video games is relatively lousy considering the time and vocal strain involved and the piles of money game companies earn.
+Recent union negotiations failed to move the needle toward fair compensation, so if you play in this field, expect moderate financial returns until you become a household name.

 Imaging and Affiliate Work (Fame)